 A NEW ERA AT THE HARLEM MEER

-The Harlem Meer Summer Festival brings a summer of fun and wellbeing to our north end neighbors, and these opportunities will only continue to expand when the new Harlem Meer Center opens.
+The Harlem Meer Summer Festival brings a summer of fun and wellbeing to our north end neighbors, and these opportunities will only continue to expand when the new center at the Harlem Meer opens.

-Celebrating the Harlem community is at the heart of the Festival, and the Conservancy remains steadfast in its “community-first approach” at the new Center as well.
-Construction continues to progress, and we're excited to unveil it next year.
-The Center will offer expanded recreational opportunities, a full-scale ice rink and pool, and much more.
+Celebrating the Harlem community is at the heart of the Festival, and the Conservancy remains steadfast in its “community-first approach” at the new center as well.
+Construction continues to progress, and we're excited to unveil it for all to enjoy.
+The center will offer expanded recreational opportunities, a full-scale ice rink and pool, and much more.
 Our friends and neighbors remain integral to this transformational project, as we incorporate ongoing input from nearby communities and user groups.

-Interested in staying up to date on north end news?
+Interested in staying up to date on Harlem Meer news?
 Sign up for our neighborhood newsletter.

 Suggested Reading